wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 tags:
 sidebar: doc_sidebar
 permalink: wavefront_spring_boot_faq.html
-summary: Get answers to you questions about Wavefront for Spring Boot
+summary: Get answers to your questions about Wavefront for Spring Boot
 ---

-### What is the difference between the free cluster and a Wavefront trial?
+### What is the difference between the freemium cluster and a Wavefront trial?
-* **Free cluster** <br/>The free cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
+* **Freemium cluster** <br/>The freemium cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
 It allows developers to try out Wavefront without having to sign up or provide an email address.

 * **Wavefront trial** <br/>The Wavefront trial allows you to experience the full power of the Wavefront platform by bringing in data from your cloud environments (AWS/GCP/Azure/vSphere), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
 You can also create smart alerts that dynamically filter noise and capture true anomalies.
 We ask that you tell us more about yourself when signing up for a trial.